Aldrog/TwitchTube/README.md

 - Browse followed channels
 - Chat

-Video should work but I can't be sure as it doesn't work either on an emulator or on my Galaxy S3 (thanks to rusty88 from xda-developers.com for porting).

 TODO
 ----
+- Move settings to QSettings usage
+- Add broadcast titles (maybe optional, like in Twitch for Android)
+- Improve settings page
 - Add some functionality to multitasking cover
-- Improve followings page
-- Improve settings page
-- Add broadcast titles (maybe optional, like in android version)
-- Move settings to QSettings usage